Igor M. Diakonoff: Wives

-Igor's first wife Nina Dyakonova (1915–2013) was an historian and critic of English literature, with a special interest in English Romantic poetry of the early 19th century (Keats, Byron, Shelley) and its reception in European and Russian literature.
+Igor's first wife Nina Dyakonova (1915–2013) was a historian and critic of English literature, with a special interest in English Romantic poetry of the early 19th century (Keats, Byron, Shelley) and its reception in European and Russian literature.
 A student of Professors Viktor Zhirmunsky and Mikhail Alexeyev, she was a professor at her alma mater Saint Petersburg State University, and later, teacher-training Herzen University.

-Second wife Ninel Yankovskaya (1925–2005) was a historian, assyriologist in the State Hermitage Museum.
+His second wife, Ninel Yankovskaya (1925–2005), was a historian, assyriologist in the State Hermitage Museum.

 Sons

 Igor's sons became prominent physicists.